hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 [`vsphere_virtual_machine`][tf-vsphere-virtual-machine-ds] data source.
-This allows us to locate the UUID of the template we want to clone, along with settings for network interface type, SCSI bus type (especially important on Windows machines), and disk sizes.
+This allows us to locate the UUID of the template we want to clone, along with settings for network interface type, SCSI bus type (especially important on Windows machines), and disk attributes.

 [tf-vsphere-virtual-machine-ds]: /docs/providers/vsphere/d/virtual_machine.html